News release from 08/11/2019

 - Delivering quality places

 These themes help to shape the heart of the Local Plan – decisions about future jobs and employment, homes and infrastructure – including transport links, schools, health and utilities.

-A new website is being created to help people get involved more easily.
+Visit the Greater Cambridge Shared Planning website to get involved by commenting on issues you are more concerned about.
 This will also mean people can comment on the issues that they are more concerned about.

 Stephen Kelly, Joint Director of Planning for the Greater Cambridge Shared Planning Service (pictured above), said: “The forthcoming consultation is the start of the conversation and we will be doing all we can to make it as easy as possible for everyone to get involved.
 We know that some groups are not as well represented as others so we will also be trying to reach out to get them involved.
 The Local Plan is a really important document which touches everyone’s lives as it sets out how Cambridge and South Cambridgeshire will change over the coming decades.”